openactive/data-models/MODELS.md

 #### subClassOf

-If this model is the subclass of another model, this can be referenced here.
+If this model is the subclass of another model or an external object _for which a local model does not exist_, this can be referenced here.

 When calling `loadModel`, all of the parent model properties will be inherited.